What is Residential Rental Tenure Zoning?

 What other things is the City doing to address the housing crisis?

-The City is seeking to implement a suite of policies and tools that are within its authority and financial capacity to address the need for additional affordable rental housing, renovictions, maintenance and protection of existing rental buildings, and rental replacement.
-The application of residential tenure zoning to six stratified rental buildings and 12 City-owned properties is one of these tools.
-Other policies underway include: a draft inclusionary housing policy; and a proposed rental housing revitalization initiative that includes a draft rental replacement policy, a proposed rental housing revitalization tax exemption, and recently implemented business licensing restrictions against renovictions.
+The City is implementing a suite of policies and tools that are within its authority and financial capacity to address the need for additional affordable rental housing, renovictions, maintenance and protection of existing rental buildings, and rental replacement.
+The application of residential tenure zoning to six stratified rental buildings is one of these tools.
+The City has also implemented business licensing restrictions against renovictions and adopted an inclusionary housing policy, and has underway a rental housing revitalization initiative that includes a rental replacement policy and rental housing revitalization incentives.

 Who can I contact if I have questions?